 History — Historical features of a febrile illness that suggest an occult source of infection may be subtle and not immediately obvious to the caretakers.
 Therefore, a thorough history must include information about the child's functional status, including oral intake, presence of irritability or lethargy, and associated symptoms.
 The duration of fever appears to be a poor predictor of unsuspected bacteremia .

 Specific questions regarding cough, vomiting, or change in activity should be included.
 As an example, children with pneumonia may have cough or tachypnea noted by a caretaker.
-Signs or symptoms of UTI (eg, dysuria, frequency, abdominal pain, back pain, new onset incontinence), should be specifically sought.
+Signs or symptoms of urinary tract infection (UTI, eg, dysuria, frequency, abdominal pain, back pain, new onset incontinence), should be specifically sought in older children.
 Likewise, vomiting, with or without diarrhea, can occur in young children with UTI, and caretakers occasionally note that the urine is foul-smelling, although these symptoms are nonspecific.
-Finally, a young child with a deep soft tissue or bone infection may protect the affected area.
+Finally, a young child with a deep soft tissue or bone infection may guard the affected area.

 A careful history must identify any known underlying medical condition that increases the child's risk for serious infection, such as sickle cell disease or urinary tract reflux.
 In addition, the immunization history will greatly influence the subsequent evaluation, since the child who is incompletely immunized is at greater risk for occult bacteremia than the one who is completely immunized.
 (See 'Immunization status' above and 'Incomplete immunization' above.)